alasca-association/tarook/README.md

 ## Contributing

 Contributions, issues and feature requests are welcome.
-Feel free to check the [issues page](https://gitlab.com/yaook/k8s/-/issues) if you want to contribute.
+Feel free to check the [issues page](https://gitlab.com/alasca.cloud/tarook/tarook/-/issues) if you want to contribute.

-Please also refer to the the [development workflow](https://gitlab.com/yaook/meta/-/wikis/Development-Workflow).

 ## License